-Once a family’s collective needs and interests are identified, the student must contact those desired colleges and communicate directly with the coaching staff by calling, emailing and visiting the college.
-A student must share who they are, what they like about the sport, when they plan to visit the campus, where a meeting can be set and, most importantly, why they are interested in that college.
-It is the responsibility of the student to take control of this process and their future.
+Once a family’s collective needs and interests are identified, the student-athlete must contact those desired colleges and communicate directly with the coaching staff by calling, emailing and visiting the college.
+A student must share who they are, what their academic & athletic includes, when they plan to visit the campus, where a meeting can be set and, most importantly, why they are interested in that college.
+It is the responsibility of the STUDENT to take control of this process and their own future.

 Thus, choosing a college where the student can enjoy their overall four-year experience and prepare for the next chapter of their life is paramount.
-And, if interested, PERFECT PLAYCEMENT believes this can be accomplished by still being associated with the team in some capacity.
+PERFECT PLAYCEMENT also believes this can be accomplished by still being associated with the team as a non-player in some capacity.